New Mexico Sales Tax

 Since most sellers simply pass on the cost of the tax to the buyer, either lumped in with the purchase price of the item or listed separately, New Mexico’s gross receipts tax functions much like the sales taxes in other states in many respects.
-There are some important differences, however, and so it’s important to understand exactly how the state’s system works to ensure that you’re compliant whenever you sell to customers in New Mexico.
+There are some important differences, however, and so it’s important to understand exactly how the state’s system works to ensure that you’re in tax compliance whenever you sell to customers in New Mexico.

 If you have a physical location within New Mexico, you will have to pay tax at the rate in force in that physical location, regardless of whether your customers come to you to make purchases or you ship the goods to them directly.
 Businesses based out-of-state shipping to customers in New Mexico will pay tax at the 5.125% state rate.

-Just as with sales tax or any other type of business tax, New Mexico can only compel sellers to pay gross receipts tax on sales to New Mexico customers if those businesses have a nexus in the state.
+Just as with sales tax or any other business tax, New Mexico can only compel sellers to pay gross receipts tax on sales to New Mexico customers if those businesses have a nexus in the state.
 The New Mexico Department of Taxation and Revenue considers anyone engaged in business activities in the state to have nexus there, and qualifying activities include but are not limited to:

 Prescription drugs are also exempt, although over-the-counter drugs are not.
 Medical services are only exempt if they’re provided by the administrators of the Federal Military’s TRICARE program.